ParkerStatler/S4P/README.md

+for reviewer: I'm not sure why my app will not open and gives an error.
+It worked when I just opened it through the terminal by using the 'streamlit run app.py' command and it looked all good with the dataframe and the interactive graphs, but when I put it through render it didn't work anymore.
 # Software Development Tools
 ## Step 1
   #### Render, VS Code, and Github all were already downloaded with accounts made for each.